HFHGL Board of Directors

 Peter J. Mullin is a sole practitioner attorney.
 His general practice law office concentrates in estate planning, small business and residential real estate.
 Prior to practicing law, he worked in high tech manufacturing as an engineering supervisor.
 He received a BA degree from Merrimack College, an MBA degree from Rivier College and a JD degree from Massachusetts School of Law.
 He is an active member of the Westford Rotary Club and sits on the Board of Directors for The Merrimack Valley Food Bank.
 Peter resides in Lowell with his wife, Ann.
 He has a stepdaughter, Robin, three grandchildren, Vanessa, Jonathan and Justin and one great-granddaughter, Emma.

-Owner, ReMax Prestige, Coach at P3 Coaching, Attorney at All American Title Co, Author
+Owner, Laer Realty Partners, Coach at P3 Coaching, Attorney at All American Title Co, Author

-Andy Barlow is Senior Director of Business Development for Parametric Technology Corporation (PTC).
+Andy Barlow is Vice President, ThingWorx Academic Program for Parametric Technology Corporation (PTC).
 PTC develops, markets, and supports product lifecycle management (PLM) software solutions and related services that enable companies to enhance their product development processes.
 He has been involved with the Lowell affiliate since 1998.
 He began by swinging a hammer.
 In 2004 he joined the board and has served as Vice President, President and head of Board Development.
 While plastering a Habitat home he met his wife.
 He has also traveled with Habitat to Nepal to build bamboo homes.
 After reaching his term limits, he took a one year break and has recently rejoined to head the Strategic Planning/Board Development Committee.

-Paul is Chief Product Officer for voice and video solutions at NetScout Systems.
+Paul is Chief Architect for voice and video solutions at NetScout Systems.
 He has over twenty year’s experience in the technology sector.
-Committee work has always played a significant role in Paul’s career, and he frequently represents both his employer and the United Kingdom at the ITU-T, which is the United Nations’ body repsonsible for global telecommunications standarization.
+Committee work has always played a significant role in Paul’s career, and he frequently represents both his employer and the United Kingdom at the ITU-T, which is the United Nations’ body responsible for global telecommunications standardization.
 Paul is currently a Vice Chair and Working Party chair of ITU-T Study Group 12.
 Paul received a Master of Engineering degree from the University of York.
 Paul and his wife relocated to Massachusetts from the UK in 2011.

 Vice President of a small Cable/Harness Manufacturer in Billerica